phoenixperry/intro_to_game_dev_unity/readme.md

 1    | Major Project | Major Project | Your final lab session | 70% |
 2     | Documentation of Project      |  A) Design document.
 B) Ongoing progress blog | A) Last lab session.
 B) Week by week due by the lab session | 30%

+Throughout class, there will also be 3-5 mini-code challenges students are encouraged to do.
+If a mark is between two scores participation in all of these mini-challenges throughout the term will tip the mark upwards.

 ##Week by week
 This class will run like a 10 week long game jam with winners announced at the end.
 Further, we will open up the class on week 10 to anyone who wishes to attend and play the developed games.